pdpipe/pdpipe/docs/develop/adhoc.md

     Since Python lambdas are not serializable by Python `pickle`, note that using a lambda as the transform operator of an AdHocStage will make unpickleable.

+That's it!

+!!! help "Getting help"

+    Remember you can get help on <a href="https://gitter.im/pdpipe/community" target="_blank">our :material-wechat: Gitter chat</a> or on <a href="https://github.com/pdpipe/pdpipe/discussions" target="_blank">our :material-message-question: GitHub Discussions forum</a>.